Privacy Policy

 WHAT INFORMATION IS COLLECTED AND HOW IS IT STORED?

 The Practice collects sensitive data (e.g. name, date of birth, address, details of health conditions and presenting issues).
-Hand-written notes will be taken during sessions and telephone enquiries.
-These notes are kept in a single file within a locked storage unit.
+Hand-written notes will be taken during sessions.
+The personal information you share with the Practice is used in order to provide a service that meets your needs.
+Hand-written notes are kept in a single file within a locked storage unit.
 E-mails will be printed and included in your file.
 The electronic version will then be deleted.
 An electronic log including a client code, presenting issues and dates of sessions are kept separately for tax purposes and auditing by regulatory bodies.
+Banking information (e.g. dates of payments, payment amount and name of the bank account holder) may be shared with financial services.
+Hand-written notes and e-mails will be held for a period of five years, after which point they are destroyed.
+The electronic log with client code, presenting issues and dates of sessions will be held for an indefinite period of time.

 Cookies are data stored on your browser and are typically used to keep track of your settings and the actions you take on websites.
 The Practice do not access or use this data.
 However, this data may be used by Wix (the software developers of this website) to monitor and analyse the performance, operation and effectiveness of their platform.